Five Common Limiting Beliefs about Life

 But connecting with your heart and being honest about what you desire, need, and love will create a powerful shift.

-We may secretly think about others; “they can overcome poverty and create an abundant life.
+We may secretly think about others; “they can overcome poverty and create abundant life.
 It’s easy for her to have a loving relationship while I’m still heartbroken.
-It’s easy for him to quit his job and create a successful business but I can’t do the same.”
+It’s easy for him to quit his job and create a successful business, but I can’t do the same.”

 I’m sorry to burst your illusion, but you’re not special.
 Neither anyone else is.